PseudoDevs/IamGhost/abmd1.md

-Last updated: 2024-04-12 07:18:26
+Last updated: 2024-04-12 07:19:02
-Random Quote: It's nice that they found each other.
-Sometimes you fall for someone you'd never expect, but that doesn't make it wrong.
-Doesn't everyone deserve to be happy? - Barney Stinson
+Random Quote: It's only once you've stopped, that you realize how hard it is to start again.
+So you force yourself not to want it. - Ted Mosby